 Evidence has repeatedly shown that financial strain and poverty are key contributors to mental health problems.
-The Foundation warns that the number of people experiencing poor mental health will likely increase as more people struggle to make ends meet.
+The Foundation warns that the number of people experiencing poor mental health will likely increase rapidly as more people struggle to make ends meet.

 If you feel affected by the content you have read, please see our get help page for support.

 The poll of 1000 adults in Scotland aged 18 and over was carried out by Opinium between 7 to 14 November 2022.
 Figures are weighted to be representative of all adults in Scotland.

 - The Mental Health Foundation is the home of Mental Health Awareness Week.

 - Our vision is for good mental health for all.